TejasDharmale/Kata_Sweet_shop_management/README.md

 ---

 ## Conclusion
-The Kata Sweet Shop Management system showcases how modern web technologies, combined with thoughtful AI integr
+The Kata Sweet Shop Management system showcases how modern web technologies, combined with FastApi and Vite